By Fabian Chiang (12A01C)

-To the utter dejection and disappointment of the RI supporters, Hwa Chong once again drove through the RI defense and scored what was thought to be the winning goal, bringing the score to 2-1 during the extra period.
+To the utter dejection and disappointment of the RI supporters, Hwa Chong once again drove through the RI defence and scored what was thought to be the winning goal, bringing the score to 2-1 during the extra period.
 However, the highlight of the match was yet to come: when the Hwa Chong crowd was eagerly counting down the mere slivers of time left as the seconds on the clock expired, RI centre-man Neo Seh Woon rose magnificently and unexpectedly from the far end of the post to calmly receive a corner throw to score.
 The chanting stopped dead in the throats of the Hwa Chong supporters as they were reduced to a stunned silence.
 RI had almost literally come back from the dead to force the tie to penalties.

 With Hwa Chong starting on the penalties, every eye in the venue was focused unblinkingly on the RI goalkeeper; it was ”quieter than an exam hall”, according to Seh Woon.
 Subsequently, the home team niftily tucked their four shots into the same corner.
 Even though the Hwa Chong team displayed cool nerves given the sudden setback to hammer home two penalties, they were ultimately thwarted by Kai Yang, as he blocked two of their shots, ensuring the title went to RI.